Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 All References in Chronological Order

-Wasp Star (Apple Venus Volume 2) is the 14th and final studio album by English rock band XTC.
-It was released on May 23, 2000 as the followup to 1999 album Apple Venus Volume 1.
+- Wasp Star (Apple Venus Volume 2) is the 14th and final studio album by English rock band XTC.
+It was released on 23 May 2000 as the followup to 1999 album Apple Venus Volume 1.
 The band eventually dissolved in 2006.

-“I Don’t Know How to Say Goodbye to You” by Sam Phillips
+“I Don’t Know How to Say Goodbye to You” by Sam Phillips plays as Lorelai and Rory drive through Stars Hollow on their way to Chilton.
+Rory gazes wistfully at students convening at Stars Hollow High.

 RORY: I remember it being smaller.

-LORELAI: Yeah.
+LORELAI: Yeah!
 And less…

 RORY: Off with their heads.